-The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.
+The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain designed to tackle fuel poverty and help reduce carbon emissions.

-This ECO policy will be entirely formed from one obligation, the Home Heating Cost Reduction Obligation (HHCRO).
-Under HHCRO, obligated suppliers must mainly promote measures which improve the ability of low income, fuel poor and vulnerable households to heat their homes.
-This includes actions that result in heating savings, such as the installation of insulation or the upgrade of an inefficient heating system.
-The target is divided between suppliers based on each supplier’s relative share of the domestic gas and electricity market.
+The ECO scheme works by placing a Home Heating Cost Reduction Obligation (HHCRO) on medium and large energy suppliers.
+Under HHCRO, obligated suppliers must promote measures that improve the ability of low-income, fuel-poor and vulnerable households to heat their homes.
+This includes actions that result in reduced energy usage, such as installing insulation or upgrading a heating system.
+The overall target for these measures is divided between suppliers based on their relative share of the domestic gas and electricity market.

-Ofgem administers the scheme on behalf of the Department for Energy, Business & Industrial Strategy.
+Ofgem has been appointed the scheme administrator on behalf of the Department for Energy Security & Net Zero.
 Our duties include:

 - allocating a proportion of targets to obligated suppliers